Oporto's architectural marvel

 This twelve-storey, irregular-shaped building was designed by world-renowned architect Rem Koolhaas exclusively for musical performances.

-It opened in 2005 and for admirers of architectural marvels it justifies a visit to Oporto on its own.
+It opened in 2005, and for admirers of architectural marvels it justifies a visit to Porto on its own.

-Top international orchestras have already played here, and there is also a resident company.
+The major international orchestras have played here, and there is also a resident company.

 Location: Avenida da Boavista, 604-610